-At 5 o’clock in the morning, I finally break out of the trance just as season one had ended.
-Not to my surprise, I’m not worried by the fact that I have to start getting ready for school in an hour or so, nor at the fact that I have a 50 point essay due first thing in the morning.
+At 5 a.m., I finally break out of my Netflix trance.
+I’m not worried by the fact that I have to start getting ready for school in an hour or so, nor the fact that I have a 50-point essay due first period.
 Nay.
 Procrastination is the root of my creativity.
-In fact, Jihae Shin, a professor from the University of Wisconsin, had conducted an investigation on procrastination at two companies and found that staff members who procrastinate are seen as more creative and innovative by their bosses.
+In fact, Jihae Shin, a professor from the University of Wisconsin, conducted a study on procrastination at two companies and found that staff members who procrastinate are seen as more creative and innovative by their bosses.
 Not only that, some of the greatest moments, here on Earth, are all thanks to my dear ol’ friend, procrastination.
-Wharton Business School professor, Adam Grant even states that Martin Luther King’s “I Have A Dream” speech, and Abraham Lincoln’s Gettysburg Address owe thanks to procrastination.
-As Grant had stated in an interview with BBC Radio 4: “The greatest speeches in history were re-written at the last minute so that you had a lot of flexibility to improvise while you’re still on stage, as opposed to getting the script set in stone months in advance,” Grant told BBC Radio 4.
+According to Wharton Business School professor Adam Grant, Martin Luther King Jr.’s “I Have A Dream” speech, and Abraham Lincoln’s “Gettysburg Address” owe some of their greatness to procrastination.
+“The greatest speeches in history were re-written at the last minute so that you had a lot of flexibility to improvise while you’re still on stage, as opposed to getting the script set in stone months in advance,” Grant told BBC Radio 4.